mscheltienne/template-python/README.md

     - [ ] Under `[tool.pydocstyle]`, edit the matching pattern `match-dir`
     - [ ] Under `[tool.coverage.run]`, edit the exclusion patterns `omit`
 - [ ] Edit the GitHub workflows
-    - [ ] In `build.yml`, edit the command for system information and uninstallation
+    - [ ] In `doc.yml`, edit the command for system information
     - [ ] In `publish.yml`, uncomment the trigger on release and edit the command for system information
-    - [ ] In `pytest.yml`, edit the command for system information and pytest
+    - [ ] In `pytest.yml`, edit the commands for system information and pytest
 - [ ] Edit `README.md`
+- [ ] Edit the keys to list in the system information

 The package can then be installed in a given environment with `pip install -e .` (assuming the current working directory is the root of the